data2health/contributor-role-ontology/docs/pages/editorsguide/CROeditorsguide.md

 ## GETTING STARTED

-### Creatng a new branch
+### Creating a new branch

 Edits to the CRO should be done on a branch via a Pull Request.
-For guidance on creating a branch and creating a pull request, go [here](pages/editorsguide/pullrequest.md).
+For guidance on creating a branch and creating a pull request, go [here](editorsguide/pullrequest.md).

 1. Open the file cro-edit.owl in Protege.
 On the bottom left, you should see your branch name (not Git: master)